 There is no net County cost impact from the Spending Plan.
-Upon Board approval of the Spending Plan, HSH will incorporate the approved Measure A, Measure H, and State HHAP Round 6 funding in the FY 2026-27 Budget.
-The approved actions will result in a total FY 2026-27 HSH Spending Plan allocations of \$820,510,000.
-This total consists of \$638,081,000 of Measure A funding, \$62,557,000 in Measure A anticipated carryover funding, \$47,390,000 of anticipated Measure H carryover funding and \$72,482,000 in HHAP Round 6 funding.
+Upon Board approval of the Spending Plan, HSH will incorporate the approved Measure A, Measure H, and state HHAP Round 6 funding into the FY 2026-27 Budget.
+The approved actions will result in a total FY 2026-27 HSH Spending Plan allocation of \$843,345,000.
+This total consists of \$659,916,000 of Measure A funding, \$62,557,000 in Measure A anticipated carryover funding, Measure A anticipated carryover funding, \$48,390,000 of anticipated Measure H carryover funding, and \$72,482,000 in HHAP Round 6 funding.
 These budget changes will provide appropriation authority for the various departments and agencies to implement Measure A initiatives and the initiatives supporting the Emergency Declaration on Homelessness.